 Sasha Huber is a Swiss-Haitian artist based in Finland, and her numerous installations and public interventions illustrate how the campaign interrogates Agassiz’s legacy.
 She has produced self-portraits and proclamations in sites named after Agassiz, a monologue in which the naturalist defends his ideas in the present, and an ongoing series of portraits done in nails that interrogate the impact of structural racism.
 One of her first projects, illustrated above, was in August 2008, when she travelled to the peak of Agassizhorn to install a memorial plaque to Renty.

 In a similar way to those demanding the removal of Confederate monuments in the United States and colonial monuments in South Africa and the United Kingdom, Huber calls for the Swiss to confront their engagement with colonialism, slavery, and racism in the past.
-In the process, as Janice Cheddie puts it, she insists on need to re-write the connection between past and present, using public commemoration to undermine the myth of a “race-less” Switzerland.
+In the process, as Janice Cheddie puts it, she insists on the need to re-write the connection between past and present, using public commemoration to undermine the myth of a “race-less” Switzerland.

 Source: Sasha Huber, Rentyhorn – The Intervention (2008), photography by Siro Micheroli. ©Sasha Huber.